JosephWick/scriptsForPypeIt_DEIMOS/README.md

 # General Pypeit
 The PypeIt read the docs site can be found [here](https://pypeit.readthedocs.io) and has a [DEIMOS specific how to](https://pypeit.readthedocs.io/en/release/tutorials/deimos_howto.html), which is what I roughly followed.
 There is an example pypeit file as well as a slurm script in the `PypeIt/` directory.

+Pypeit has several scripts that we use to organize data, test calibrations, and reduce the data.
+Each of these when ran with the flag `-h` provides a summary of the script and the input options.

 ## Initial setup
 The first thing we want to do is let Pypeit sort through the data and determine what calibrations are associated with what science images.
 Pypeit is pretty good at this, I didn't find any errors, but it is still best to double check once we're done with this step.